python/psf-docs/_docs/faq.rst

 Does the PSF have any paid staff ?
 ==================================

+Yes.
+Our administrator of several years (Pat Campbell), our treasurer/accountant Kurt Kaiser and more recently Ewa Jodlowska our official Event Coordinator are all paid positions.
+We feel that paying for these roles is both cost effective for the PSF and allows us to offload tasks that are not always best done via volunteer effort.

+Aside from paid employees, there are some services we pay for, and some contractors that we use for internal operations.

 How much money per year does it take to run the PSF ?
 =====================================================